-Mr. Courtot was granted (i) on April 28, 2017, an award of 178,287 RSUs with a vesting commencement date of May 1, 2017, which was his annual refresh award for 2017 and (ii) on October 27, 2017, an award of 149,232 RSUs with a vesting commencement date of November 1, 2017, which was his annual refresh award for 2018.
-These awards, which were each granted pursuant to our 2012 Plan and an individual RSU agreement thereunder, are scheduled to vest in equal quarterly installments over four years following the applicable vesting commencement date.
-Following a "change of control" of the Company (as defined in the respective RSU agreement), Mr. Courtot receives 100% vesting acceleration of these awards, subject to his continued service through such transaction.
+Mr. Courtot was granted (i) on April 28, 2017, an award of 178,287 RSUs with a vesting commencement date of May 1, 2017, which was his annual refresh award for 2017, and (ii) on October 27, 2017, an award of 149,232 RSUs with a vesting commencement date of November 1, 2017, which was his annual refresh award for 2018.
+These awards, which were each granted pursuant to the 2012 Plan and an individual RSU agreement thereunder, are scheduled to vest in equal quarterly installments over four years following the applicable vesting commencement date, subject in each case to Mr. Courtot's continued service through each such date.
+Following a "change of control" (as defined in the respective RSU agreement) of Qualys, Mr. Courtot receives 100% vesting acceleration of the then-unvested portion of these awards, subject to his continued service through such transaction.

 Mr. Courtot was granted on December 21, 2018, an award consisting of (i) 56,250 RSUs with a vesting commencement date of January 1, 2019, (ii) PRSUs (covering a target number of 33,089 PRSUs) that will vest based on achievement of goals related to revenue growth for a three-year period from January 2019 through December 2021 and adjusted EBITDA margin for the 2021 fiscal year, subject to Mr. Courtot's continued service, and (iii) PRSUs (covering a target number of 33,088 PRSUs) that will vest in three increments based on the achievement of goals related to revenue growth and adjusted EBITDA margin for each of the 2019, 2020 and 2021 fiscal years, subject to Mr. Courtot's continued service.
-The 56,250 RSUs are scheduled to vest in 16 quarterly increments following the vesting commencement date, subject to Mr. Courtot's continued service through each such date.
+The 56,250 RSUs are scheduled to vest in equal quarterly increments over four years following the vesting commencement date, subject to Mr. Courtot's continued service through each such date.
 This award of RSUs and PRSUs represented his annual refresh award for 2019.
-This award was granted pursuant to our 2012 Plan and an individual RSU agreement thereunder.
-If Mr. Courtot's employment (i) is terminated by reason of death or disability or (ii) is terminated by the Company other than for "cause" (as defined in the RSU agreement) or he resigns for "good reason" (as defined in the RSU agreement) within 12 months following a "change in control" of the Company (as defined in the 2012 Plan), then, in each case, 100% of the then-unvested RSUs and PRSUs subject to the award will accelerate (in the case of PRSUs, at target levels).
+This award was granted pursuant to the 2012 Plan and an individual RSU agreement thereunder.
+If Mr. Courtot's employment (i) is terminated by reason of death or disability or (ii) is terminated by the Company other than for "cause" (as defined in the RSU agreement) or he resigns for "good reason" (as defined in the RSU agreement) within 12 months following a "change in control" (as defined in the 2012 Plan) of Qualys, then, in each case, 100% of the then-unvested RSUs and PRSUs subject to the award will accelerate (in the case of PRSUs, at target levels).